Home ยป

 • Wear something timeless, comfortable, and classy.

 • Create textures and layers.
-This is easier to do in the fall and winter months with bright woven scarves, faux furs, knits, bold prints, and interesting fabrics.
-In the summer and spring, you can create layers with accessories like statement jewelry, scarves, ties, bags, fun shoes, wraps, and hats.
+This is easier to do in the fall and winter months with textured scarves, faux furs, knits, and interesting fabrics.
+In the summer and spring, you can create layers with accessories like statement jewelry, scarves, ties, and fun shoes.

 • Avoid items that detract from the scene like white socks, oversized watches, big logo t-shirts, and fashion sunglasses.

-• Limit your color selections up to 3 complimentary colors.
+• Limit your color selections with up to three complimentary colors.
 This helps you look coordinated without being overly matchy.

 3) Golden Hour

 I love all the colors of a California sunset.
 The periwinkle blues, candy pink, and soft purples.
 Golden Hour is my preferred time for natural light portrait sessions.
-To capture this kind of lighting, you will want to start your session an hour before sunset or right before sunrise.
+To capture this kind of lighting, you will want to schedule the start of your session before sunset or right before sunrise.

 To check sunset/sunrise times click HERE.